Robust Aggregation for Federated Learning: Robust Aggregation and the Algorithm

-\begin{theorem} Consider $F$ defined in \eqref{eq:sgd:sq-loss} and the corruption level satisfies $\rho < 1/2$.
-Consider Algo.~\ref{algo:fed:avg:robust:main} run for $T$ outer iterations where (a) {\em LocalUpdate} is tail-averaged SGD with learning rate $\gamma = 1/(2R^2)$ run for $N_t$ steps in outer iteration $t$, and (b) {\em SecureAggregate} returns the {\em exact} geometric median (i.e., $\eps = 0$).
-Fix a $\delta > 0$ and let the number of outer iterations, $T$, be known in advance.
-Let $0 < q < 1/2$ and the number of devices per iteration, $m$, be such that
+\begin{theorem} Consider $F$ defined in \eqref{eq:sgd:sq-loss} and suppose the corruption level satisfies $\rho < 1/2$.
+Consider~\Cref{algo:rfa:main} run for $T$ outer iterations with a learning rate $\gamma = 1/(2R^2)$, and the local updates are run for $\tau_t$ steps in outer iteration $t$ with tail averaging.
+Fix $\delta > 0$ and $\theta \in (\rho, 1/2)$, and set the number of devices per iteration, $m$ as